 “The ITA’s mission is to earn the trust, respect and loyalty of its partners by consistently delivering high-quality services through a collaborative, professional and innovative approach.

 “Over the last few months we have added some of the world’s most renowned experts in the field of anti-doping, and we are seeing more and more International Federations, Major Event Organisers and sports stakeholders joining the ITA, which is great news for the entire sports movement.”

 Dr Fourneyron also discussed the legal form of the ITA, its organisational structure as well as its plans for growth, with the view to providing state-of-the-art professional expertise to all its partners.
 With 34 International Federations and Major Event Organisers already signed up and the ITA providing test management solutions for the Buenos Aires 2018 Youth Olympic Games, the ITA continues to establish itself as a key player in the field of anti-doping.

-Dr Fourneyron further stressed the importance of providing thorough and rigorous testing for all athletes, regardless of the sport they practice or the country they come from.
+Dr Fourneyron further stressed the importance of providing thorough and rigorous testing for all athletes, regardless of the sport they practise or the country they come from.
 She also listened to the athletes’ call to be treated equally under the World Anti-Doping Code, by submitting anti-doping organisations to the same level of compliance as the athletes themselves.
 The ITA is supporting its partners to ensure that they remain fully compliant with the code, and equipped with the most robust anti-doping programmes.